top of page

 Designed to take you on a journey into deep relaxation, buccal face massage cocoons you in luscious pampering while dissolving layers of tension in the chest, neck, face and head.
 Sessions are tailored to meet your needs and offer a space for you to receive, fill your cup and simply 'be'.

-Buccal face massage can be likened to offering your face what yoga does for your limbs.
+This approach is about attending to the face, upper body and whole being with presence and nourishing touch.
 The face accumulates tension from life stressors and experiencing universal emotions which engage the facial muscles in repetitive patterns.
-For example, frown lines may emerge from frequent worry, overthinking or trying to 'figure life out'.
+For example, frown lines may emerge from frequent worry or overthinking.
 Similarly, experiencing sadness often engages facial muscles such as the depressors, pulling the corners of the lips down over time.
-Buccal face massage helps to release stored emotional tension and stretch out these contracted muscles.
+Buccal face massage helps to softened stored tension, stretch out these contracted muscles and offer reference points and a pathway for what expansion and lightness feels like in the face and being.

 What does the buccal/intra-oral aspect involve?

 Buccal massage is also often experienced as an intimate massage.
 The inside of the mouth is a vulnerable, often relatively untouched area, and the face is a primary vehicle of expressing our emotion and who we are.
-For some, this offers an opportunity to bring more awareness to their body and an access point to digesting any stored or unresolved emotion in the face.
+For some, this offers an opportunity to bring more awareness to their body and an access point to digesting any unresolved emotion in the face.

 All experiences during a buccal face massage are welcomed and sessions are curated for your individual intentions and needs.